MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

+MultiMC instances for all three of our servers can be downloaded [here](https://drive.google.com/drive/folders/1iFEHelj_f6AewnWqjkmtoQWgSm-0kJyt?usp=sharing).

 ## Creative Server

 This is a vanilla Minecraft server.
-This server can be joined from default Minecraft launcher or MultiMC as long as they are running version 1.15.2.
-We suggest using [MultiMC](https://multimc.org/) to create a 1.15.2 "instance" of Minecraft to connect to the server.
+This server can be joined from default Minecraft launcher or MultiMC as long as they are running version 1.16.1.
+We suggest using [MultiMC](https://multimc.org/) to create a 1.16.1 "instance" of Minecraft to connect to the server.

 * Server address: **mcucreative.mcph.co**
-* Minecraft version: 1.15.2
+* Minecraft version: 1.16.1

 This is a whitelisted server.
 To be added to the server email your username to info@minecraftu.org.